-Our review of published evidence examines higher-quality comparative studies of palliative care interventions delivered outside the hospital.
-Interventions of interest were those implemented in outpatient or home-based settings that incorporate elements directed at both physical and psychosocial patient care, as both are considered essential and definitional components of palliative interventions. ^{5,6} We recognize that such studies vary substantially in terms of their entry criteria and description of the interventions.
+Our review of published evidence examined higher quality comparative studies of palliative care interventions delivered outside the hospital.
+Interventions of interest were those implemented in outpatient settings that incorporate elements directed at both physical and psychosocial patient care, as both are considered essential and definitional components of palliative interventions. ^{5,6} We recognized that such studies vary substantially in terms of their entry criteria and description of the interventions.
 In order to inform our analysis of the comparative clinical effectiveness of outpatient palliative care, we defined several characteristics of the interventions as of a priori interest including:

-- the timing of the intervention (whether it was specified as early [at or around time of diagnosis] or not); - the target population of the intervention (patients with cancer only or patients with mixed diagnoses, given the concern that patients with diagnoses other than cancer receive palliative care substantially later in their disease trajectory than do patients with cancer, due to the lesser use of this intervention outside of oncology, as well as the waxing and waning of non-cancer diseases which results in a less predictable prognosis); and - the type of service provided in the palliative care intervention (i.e., the level of training of care providers specialized [with input from a care provider described as having a palliative care specialty or certification] or generalist [with input from experienced care providers without reference to a specialty or certification]).
+- the timing of the intervention (whether it was specified as early [as defined in relation to time of diagnosis or minimum period of time prior to death] or not); - the target population of the (patients with cancer only or patients with mixed diagnoses, given the interest in expanding palliative care to patients with other progressive diseases);9 and - the type of service provided in the palliative care intervention i.e., whether the level of provider training was characterized as specialist [with input from care providers described as having a palliative care specialty or certification] or generalist [with input from experienced care providers without reference to a specialty or certification].